peaceknight05/linear/README.md

 ##### Polygon.vertices
 The vertices of the polygon in anti-clockwise order.
 A list of Point objects.
 ##### Polygon.area
-The area od the polygon.
+The area of the polygon.
-**NOTE**: this only works if you entered the polygon vertices in anti-clockwise order.
+##### Polygon.centroid
+The centroid of the polygon as a Point object.
 ## Errors
 ### InvalidPolygonError
 You entered less than three vertices when initialising a Polygon object.